julianogm/julianogm/README.md

 #### Quote of the week:
 <!-- quote_marker -->
-> "God is not on the side of the big battalions, but on the side of those who shoot best." - Voltaire
+> "Here is the rule to remember in the future, When anything tempts you to be bitter: not, 'This is a misfortune' but 'To bear this worthily is good fortune.'" - Marcus Aurelius